Ham and Potato Casserole (Easy and Economical!)

-I personally prefer to cook this on the stovetop, as it gets done a LOT faster, but it does have the disadvantage of possibly burning the potatoes onto the bottom if you turn the heat too high.
+- I personally prefer to cook this on the stovetop, as it gets done a LOT faster, but it does have the disadvantage of possibly burning the potatoes onto the bottom if you turn the heat too high.
 Just don't try to scrape too hard on the bottom when you are serving it up!

-Peel and slice potatoes fairly thin if you will be baking the casserole.
+- Peel and slice potatoes fairly thin if you will be baking the casserole.
 Cook for about an hour at 375 degrees (check with a fork after 45 minutes.)

-Aluminum foil helps keep food moist, ensures it cooks evenly, keeps leftovers fresh, and makes clean-up easy.
+- Reynolds® Aluminum foil can be used to keep food moist, cook it evenly, and make clean-up easier.

 Per Serving: 332 calories; 14.4 41.4 10.7 27 1875 Full nutrition